 Just do me a favor, and please don’t spam this tactic.
 Make sure you’re an actual authority, the badge is highly relevant, and you’re only approaching other quality sites that truly deserve the badge.

 This link building strategy can be highly effective, but only if you use it well.
 Pursue only quality links and you won’t have to worry when Google updates their algorithm, again.

-There you have it – five high quality link building opportunities using only research based strategies.
+There you have it – four high quality link building opportunities using only research based strategies.

 There really are great link building opportunities that don’t hinge on content and aren’t manipulative or against Google’s guidelines.
 Although content is absolutely a great way to build links, link building campaigns need multiple strategies to be successful.